Image via sleepopolis

 Price Range and Where to Buy

 Leesa mattress prices are just below the average for straight-from-factory mattresses.
-They cost between $375 and $1,050.
 However, it has free shipping, so that helps with the cost.
 You also get a 100-night trial period to decide whether the Leesa mattress is right for you.
 If you’re not satisfied at the end of the risk-free evaluation period, you can send it back for free and get a refund.
-Note that returning a mattress from Alaska or Hawaii costs $100.
+Note that returning a mattress from Alaska or Hawaii costs money.

 Image via sleepopolis